Beneath our different lifestyles, personalities, beliefs and experiences, there is something shared.

 Concepts

-A selection of everyday ideas that shape experience when they are believed to be describing reality (such as respect, belonging, fulfilment, purpose).
+A selection of everyday ideas that obscure experience when they are maintained to be accurately describing reality (such as respect, belonging, trust, purpose).

 Relationships